-Women with this condition have a 7 to 11 times higher risk of developing invasive cancer in either breast.
+Women with LCIS have a 7 to 11 times higher risk of developing invasive cancer in either breast.
 For this reason, women with LCIS should make sure they have regular mammograms and doctor visits.
 Some women with LCIS choose to take medicine to lower their risk of breast cancer.
 More detailed information on this can be found in our document Medicines to Reduce Breast Cancer Risk.

 Last Medical Review: 03/16/2015